FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 ### Laws or organizational policies

-If your application is used by certain organizations or stores personally identifiable information, you may need to require multi factor authentication for users.
+If your application is used by certain organizations or stores personally identifiable information, you may need to require multi-factor authentication for users.
 As part of the NIST risk management framework, for example, Authenticator Assurance Level 2 requires: ["proof of possession and control of two different authentication factors..."](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-3.pdf).

 Sometimes an MFA requirement is not explicit, however.
 If you are looking to be SOC2 certified, MFA may be required, even though the term is never mentioned in the [SOC "Trust Services Criteria"](https://www.aicpa.org/content/dam/aicpa/interestareas/frc/assuranceadvisoryservices/downloadabledocuments/trust-services-criteria.pdf).
 Section CC6.1 of the SOC document specifies "Persons, infrastructure, and software are identified and authenticated prior to accessing information assets, whether locally or remotely" without outlining implementation details.
 In this case, talk to your auditor about MFA requirements as well as other required controls.